Dimitris112/Dimitris112/README.md

  As of January 2024 I am studying in **[Code Institute](https://codeinstitute.net/global/)** to become a Full Stack Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">

-- :telescope: At the moment I'm on the Third project out of Five using only Front End and soon I'll become familiar to Back End.
+- :telescope: At the moment I'm on the Third project out of Five.

 - :zap: I just drink a lot of coffee.